Concentrated Forms of Marijuana

 Any concentrated form of marijuana, other than simply drying out the leaves, is charged as a third-degree felony under Florida law.

-So if you get caught with dabs, a prosecutor with the state attorney’s office can charge the offense as a felony for possession of a controlled substance (even if it took less then 20 grams of the green leafy substance to make the concentrated form of the substance).
+So if you get caught with dabs, a prosecutor with the state attorney’s office can charge the offense as a felony for possession of a controlled substance (even if it took less than 20 grams of the green leafy substance to make the concentrated form of the substance).

 In Hillsborough County, FL, the crime is often charged as “possession of cannabis sativa resin,” a third-degree felony with a standard bond of $2,000 in Hillsborough County, FL.